Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Introduction

 The primary goals of this paper are to study the explicit relations of AMMVs and some of their special types, and establish a few explicit evaluations of the AMMVs and related values via AMMVs of lower depths.

 The remainder of this paper is organized as follows.

 In Sections \ref{sec:AMMV} and \ref{RAMMVs} we find the series stuffle relations and integral shuffle relations of AMMVs, and set up the algebraic framework for the regularized double shuffle relations (DBSFs) of AMMVs.
+As an important application, we confirm our previous parity conjecture \cite[Conj.
+5.2]{XuZhao2020b} on AMMVs in Theorem~\ref{thm:MMVparity}.
+Moreover, we give some specific examples to illustrate this phenomenon.

 In Section \ref{AMTVs-AMSVs}, we first prove four integral identities involving the arctangent function.
-Then we apply these formulas obtained to establish two explicit relations between AMTVs and AMSVs.
+Then we apply these formulas obtained to establish two explicit relations between AMSVs and AMTVs.

-In Section \ref{PAMMVs}, we prove an reducibility theorem for AMMVs at depth three by using the method of contour integration and residue computations.
-Moreover, we give some specific examples.

-In Section \ref{DCAMMVs}, we compute the dimensions of AMMVs, AMtVs, AMTVs and AMSVs for weight less than 9.
-Supported by both theoretical and numerical evidence, we also formulate three conjectures concerning the exact dimensions of the above-mentioned subspaces of AMMVs.
-We end this paper with a conjectural Venn diagram showing the relations among the various vector spaces appearing in this paper.
+In Section \ref{DCAMMVs}, we compute the dimensions of AMMVs, AMtVs, AMSVs and AMTVs for weight less than 9.
+Supported by both theoretical and numerical evidence, we also formulate a few conjectures concerning the exact dimensions of the above-mentioned subspaces of AMMVs.
+We end this paper with two conjectural diagrams showing the relations among the various vector spaces appearing in this paper.